SaintRod/multi-lang-project-template/README.md

 Additional details:

 - docs - Technical documentation created programmatically or manually by users
-- notebooks - Any literate programming medium such as Jupyter Labs or Quarto markdown files
+- notebooks - Any literate programming medium such as Jupyter Labs, Quarto markdown, RMarkdown, or Pluto notebooks
 - test and tests - If both testing directories are present, it implies no language was specified

 ## Contributing